 This sake glass will deepen your yearning for outer space

-The beauty of the well balanced cuts on the fantastic lapis lazuli and orange glass becomes even more apparent when you fill it with a drink.
+The beauty of the well balanced cutouts on the refreshing sky blue glass becomes even more apparent when you fill it with a drink.

 It can be used for various occasions, whether relaxing after a day of work or when sharing a moment of joy with someone special.